-Cheesy Low Carb Pizza Casserole has been a staple in our house for a long time because it’s delicious and easy to make.
+This keto pizza casserole dish has been a staple in our house for a long time because it’s delicious and easy to make.

 So far, it’s working pretty splendidly, the only problem is I often have to find low-carb replacements for my favorite comfort foods.
 Coming from a family that is part Italian, this means working out ways to get dishes that are similar to the carb-laiden pasta favorites.

 So is it low carb pizza or low carb pasta?

 It’s both!
 This dish has all the delicious taste of a low carb pizza without the crust, but it’s also got the fork-twirling feel of pasta without the carbs.

 One of the things we’ve come to enjoy is spaghetti squash (also known in some circles as “winter squash).
 This funny vegetable can be cooked, and then shredded with a fork into long, spaghetti-like strands.